DevOps-Orgg/demo-aws-meetup/presentation/cloudformation_vs_terraform_vs_ansible.md

 # Safe to use?

-Terraform and ansible has `--dry-run`mode
+Terraform and Ansible have a `plan` or `--dry-run` mode

 ---

 # Performant?

-* TF:
+* Terraform:
-    * Use dependency graph and parrallelizes as much as possible
+    * Use dependency graph and parallelizes as much as possible
     * Partial refresh before changes
     * Destroy ordering